Nowadays Clancy Can't Even Sing: Background and recording

 Buffalo Springfield biographer John Einarson has written of Neil Young experiencing a phase of creativity following his time spent performing as a solo musician in Toronto in 1965.
 While his former Squires bandmate Ken Koblun found immediate success as an in-demand bass guitarist, Young's career stalled amid stinging criticism of his concerts and material.
 A resigned Young recalled Toronto as a "very humbling experience", one, out of frustration, which galvanized him to write a string of introspective songs.
 The Toronto episode inspired the Young compositions "Runaround Babe", "The Ballad of Peggy Grover", and "I Ain't Got the Blues", among others.

 Young wrote "Nowadays Clancy Can't Even Sing" within the same timeframe under the working title "Baby That Don't Mean a Thing", partially as a rebuttal to critics of his performances.
-In the book For What It's Worth, Young identified "Clancy" as his former Winnipeg high school classmate Ross "Clancy" Smith.
-Young described Smith as a "strange cat"—an aberrant figure tormented by others for singing hymns blithely.
+In the book For What It's Worth, Young identified "Clancy" as his former Winnipeg high school classmate Ross "Clancy" Smith (1946-2024).
+Young described Smith as a "strange cat" – an aberrant figure tormented by others for singing hymns blithely.
 The theme "not to the loner but to the individualist", in Paul Williams' words, is most evident throughout the song; "That's who Neil Young is [an individualist]", Williams adds.

 Richie Furay first heard "Nowadays Clancy Can't Even Sing" late in 1965 while Young was visiting his apartment in New York City.
 "I thought the song was really unique", Furay recalled of his first hearing, noting the quality already evident in Young's material.
 Furay performed the song as a solo singer during auditions at the Bitter End nightclub and committed it to tape.
 Fellow folk musician Jean Gurney commented "All things being equal, Richie was the preferred provider for that song.
-Neil's voice didn't lend itself well to such a complicate tune like that".
+Neil's voice didn't lend itself well to such a complicated tune like that".
 Young recorded demos of "Nowadays Clancy Can't Even Sing" and six other originals in January 1966 at a session for Elektra Records in hopes the tapes would jumpstart his career, only to have them rejected.
 Once back in Toronto, Young had a chance encounter with Bruce Palmer, who offered him membership in the Mynah Birds.
-In April 1966, Young and Palmer moved to Los Angeles where they found creative fulfillment with another group -- Buffalo Springfield.
+In April 1966, Young and Palmer moved to Los Angeles where they found creative fulfillment with another group – Buffalo Springfield.

 The group's rendition of "Nowadays Clancy Can't Even Sing" was stylized as a folk rock song.
 Young contributed on guitar and played harmonica, and provided backing vocals to Buffalo Springfield's recording of the song at Gold Star Studios in Hollywood, featuring Furay singing lead.
 This song is done in an Irish form, with the verses in 2/4 rhythm, while the choruses were done in 3/4 rhythm.
 The style was influenced by the Irish folk singing group, the Clancy Brothers.